markondej/fm_transmitter/README.md

 ```
 sudo ./fm_transmitter [-f frequency] [-r] filename
 ```
+where:
+* -f frequency - Specifies the frequency in MHz, default is 100.0
+* -r - Loops the file
+* filename - WAVE file name

 ### WAVE Files
 You can open uncompressed WAVE (.wav) files or read audio data from stdin, eg.: